 The utilization of antitrust to combat political power is thus not an unprecedented idea.
 In taking a fresh look at antitrust law’s functions—a fresh look that most agree is warranted—it may be helpful to look beyond the traditional effects of market power on price and quantity (XXX).
 If antitrust law, or specific antitrust law doctrines, can be utilized to address a problem associated with big business, and if this can be done without putting in place “undisciplined set of goals that provide no guidance”, there is no reason not to use it to achieve additional goals.
 However, practical suggestions of such uses have yet to be made.
 Normative arguments that antitrust should serve additional goals are abundant (e.g., Ayal, 2013; Khan, 2018), and suggestions for attainment of traditional goals in modern markets have also been made (Hovenkamp, 2021; Gal XXX).
 But possible applications of antitrust law to attain new goals have yet to be introduced.
 In this project we will attempt to fill this void.
 Specifically, we hope to provide guidance and practical tools for the expansion of specific antitrust-law doctrines to curtail the power business have in the political domain.
 We do not advocate a full-fledged shift in the goals or focus of antitrust law.
 Rather, we propose a more modest modification—a modification of antitrust law’s concentration-index, that will allow this index to assist in identifying when the control of media outlets by big business poses a danger to the functioning of democratic institutions.

 One of the troubling phenomena of our time is the political power that big business wields.
 Big business influences the political process in many ways.
 Sometimes, specifically when the businesses are social networks that controls politicians’ channels of communication, the effect is direct (Balkin, 2018; Klonick, 2018).
 For example, Twitter banned political advertisements in October 2019, and in 2020 assigned fact-check labels to what it considered to be misleading tweets from then-President Donald Trump (Conger, 2021).
 Facebook quickly joined Twitter and adopted a practice of assigning fact-check notes to posts in political accounts.
 All three tech-giants suspended then-President Trump’s account after the storming of the US Capitol on January 6th, 2021.
-In Europe too, social networks have intervened in context posted on the network, (Hamilton, 2021).
+In Europe too, social networks have intervened in context posted on the network, such as a Geo-block of Greek accounts that have insulted Ataturk in Turkey where such insults are illegal (Hamilton, 2021).
 Sometimes, however, big business may exert pressure on politicians indirectly.
 Specifically, big businesses may obtain control over media outlets and use these to discipline politicians.
 Media coverage is a currency that is extremely valuable to politicians, often more than monetary consideration (Rowbottom, 2013).
 If a big business controls a media outlet, it can use the coverage to exert pressure on politicians, thereby securing a favorable outcome of political processes.
 Positive media coverage will follow good results (from the business’ perspective), and negative coverage will follow undesired outcomes or actions.
 This is problematic not only due to the skewed outcome of the political process, clearly a grave issue in its own right.
 It is also problematic because the media has enormous power over public discourse, and a great impact on the public’s perception (McCombs & Shaw, 1972; Baker, 2009).
 So much so, that some even hold that media outlets have fiduciary duties to the public (Barak, 2002).
 If the media’s influence is abused by big business, the crucial diversity and independence of the media are impaired (Stiglitz, 2008).